 On-premise still exists

-The journey to the cloud solution doesn’t look easy, of course, when you are starting out from an old Dynamics NAV with lots of customizations.
-A traditional upgrade seemed like a lot to take on – and the leap into the cloud looks utterly daunting.
+The journey to the cloud solution doesn’t look easy, of course, when your organization is starting out from an old Dynamics NAV with lots of customizations.
+A traditional upgrade seemed like a lot to take on – and the leap into the cloud looks utterly daunting.overwhelming.

-Microsoft is trying to meet this challenge by offering an On-Premise version.
+Microsoft is trying to meet this challenge by offering an On-Premise version to businesses.
 This way, you still have full control of the solution, and Microsoft cannot decide when you have to upgrade or whether the solution should run on your own server in the basement or on Azure.

 There is no doubt that Microsoft is concentrating mainly on the cloud edition of the solution.
 They release new developments on the cloud first, and some features are only available in the cloud version.